The Master of Liberal Arts, Museum Studies degree field consists of 10 courses, with two on campus. Weekend options available.

 - MUSE 100 Introduction to Museum Studies

-- MUSE 102 Proseminar: Writing Skills for Museum Studies Scholars and Professionals
+- MUSE 102 Proseminar: Introduction to Graduate Studies and Scholarly Writing in Museum Studies

 - Before registering, you'll need to pass our online test of critical reading and writing skills or earn a B or higher in the EXPO 42a Writing in the Humanities.

 - You have two registration attempts to earn the minimum grade of B. The proseminar cannot be more than two years old at the time of application.